What is Hyperinflation?

 For instance, with the recent advance of inflation, the adjustments have included increasing weightings in hard assets and reducing them in bonds, but the investment strategy still remains linked to a long-term objective.

 Based on previous episodes of hyperinflation, investors may have no choice but to switch their primary objective altogether to that of wealth preservation consisting of less conventional strategies and methods.
-Expectations for asset growth or investment income may be unrealistic in the face of a massive and volatile shift in asset values; at least until the effects of hyperinflation cycle has run its course.
+Expectations for asset growth or investment income may be unrealistic in the face of a massive and volatile shift in asset values; at least until the hyperinflation cycle has run its course.